WJYM

-WJYM (730 kHz) is an AM radio station licensed to Bowling Green, Ohio, and serving the Toledo metropolitan area.
-It broadcasts a Christian radio format, and is owned by the ministry of noted Televangelist Jimmy Swaggart.
+WJYM (730 AM) is a noncommercial radio station licensed to Bowling Green, Ohio, United States, and serving the Toledo metropolitan area.
+It broadcasts a Christian radio format, and is owned by the ministry of televangelist Jimmy Swaggart.
 The studios and transmitter are on Fremont Pike (U.S. Route 20 - U.S. Route 23) near Lime City Road in Lime City, Ohio.

-By day, WJYM is powered at 1,000 watts.
-But 730 AM is a Mexican and Canadian clear channel frequency.
-So to avoid interference, at night WJYM reduces power to 359 watts.
-It uses a directional antenna with a four-tower array.
-Programming is also heard on 250-watt FM translator W295DB at 106.9 MHz.
+WJYM programming is also heard over low-power FM translator W295DB at 106.9 MHz.